 The soul’s life is the Breath of God which breathes us every moment of our life; breathing is the active aspect of the soul, whereas the passive aspect of the soul bears the record of our past and present life experiences.
 Within the soul is the Divine “spark” of God-Consciousness as Light, Life and Love which also expresses through the human as the triune intelligence of knowing, thinking, and doing.
 At the highest level within our soul is the consciousness of our true, eternal Self-Identity and Self-Knowledge.
 This divine perfection is always within us; it is our divine Self.
 The reason we don’t fully experience it is because we obscure it by the imperfect way we think, live, and behave in life.

 The soul carries the sum total of our many life experiences into each new life we live as destiny.
 The soul is the divine matrix, a fixed configuration in each new life, which is expressed through the physical body giving it its form, characteristics, and present life experiences, including our manner of death.
-The souls of this universe are the living expression of God-consciousness, they are the reason for life; all of nature is an external, symbolic representation of the human body, and it is the collective breathing of humanity which creates the endless movement and cycles of the Earth and universe.
+The souls of this universe are the living expression of God-consciousness, they are the reason for life; all of nature is an external, symbolic representation of the human body, and it is the collective breathing of humanity which creates the endless movement of cycles in nature, like: the tides, the seasons and the weather patterns of the Earth.

-To each individual person, there is nothing more important than the care and well-being of one’s soul.
+For each individual person, there is nothing more important than the care and well-being of one’s soul.
 The soul is altered in each life, for better or worse, by our thinking, words, and deeds.
 This is what Christ referred to as “reaping what we sow.”
 These deeds are our individual destiny which follows us from lifetime to lifetime; it is destiny which determines what kind of life experience we will have this time, but it is our reactions to these experiences that creates the new destiny that defines our next life.
-The veil of destiny we bring into each new life has been infused into our soul, which, in turn, defines our: body, temperaments, psychological nature, and mind.
-The integration of past destiny into our new life takes place beginning with conception, then from birth to adulthood during the 4 stages of consciousness development called recapitulation.
-The goal of the teachings on this site is about spiritual liberation or Radiant Awakening, that is, freeing the soul from our past burdens of destiny by learning the lessons they represent, and learning the principles of right living so we do not create new destiny.
+The veil of destiny we bring into each new life determines our: body, health, parents, temperaments, psychological nature, and mind.
+The integration of past destiny into our new life takes place beginning with conception, and then unfolds from birth to adulthood during the 4 stages of consciousness development called recapitulation.
+The goal of the teachings on this site is about spiritual liberation or Radiant Awakening, which is, freeing the soul from our past burdens of destiny by learning the lessons they represent, and learning the principles of right living so we do not create new destiny.

 Destiny and Psychology